The Jiri Trek - Nepal Foothills to the Khumbu

 Is this holiday for you?

 This Nepal trekking holiday follows well established walking trails throughout.
-Travelling east across the 'grain' of the country means that you will have a fair amount of accumulated ascent and descent on the holiday with several high passes to cross on the way to the Dudh Kosi, including the Lamjura Pass at 3530m, which is higher than Namche!
+Travelling east across the 'grain' of the country means that you will have a fair amount of accumulated ascent and descent on the holiday with several high passes to cross on the way to the Dudh Kosi, including the Lamjura Pass at 3530 metres, which is higher than Namche!
 The actual high point of the trip is the Everest View Hotel above Namche at 3800 metres.
-By Himalayan standards these are not excessively high altitudes and the gradual increase in sleeping altitude throughout the trip means you are unlikely to experience any problem with acclimatisation.
+By Himalayan standards, these are not excessively high altitudes and the gradual increase in sleeping altitude throughout the trip means you are unlikely to experience any problem with acclimatisation.
 Because of the relatively modest altitudes attained on the holiday the trip does not merit our highest grading, but make no mistake, this is a sustained trekking holiday requiring a good level of fitness and you should take this carefully into account when assessing the suitability of this trip for you.
 This is a challenging trek for its grade but should be within the capabilities of all regular hikers and hill-walkers.